-The Health Science major is an interdisciplinary major that provides the student with the skills and knowledge to attain employment or pursue graduate work in health related fields.
+The Carroll College Health Sciences major is an interdisciplinary major that provides the student with the skills and knowledge to attain employment or pursue graduate work in health related fields.
 Courses within the major come from disciplines in a variety of areas of study including public health, natural sciences, mathematics, nursing, social sciences, and philosophy.
-Within the health science major students will develop and apply knowledge drawn from the different disciplines for the promotion and protection of the health of the human population giving appropriate consideration to ethical, economical and cultural perspectives.
+Within the health sciences major students will develop and apply knowledge drawn from the different disciplines for the promotion and protection of the health of the human population giving appropriate consideration to ethical, economical and cultural perspectives.

 1. Gain the specialized knowledge, skills, and global perspective they need to pursue their chosen health profession.